 Currently developing a basic autogen system.
 This allows the placement of very large numbers of objects on the surface while keeping high frame rates.
 The objects are dynamically moved, hidden etc as you fly along or look around.
 My long-term aim is to develop an autogen system roughly equivalent to the autogen used by Microsoft FSX.

 I'm working with Tataru on extending the train system, using his excellent train and track models.
-The system is now using animations made by Tataru for doors and wheels, and we are looking at much greater use of animations for future designs, including aircraft.
+The system is now using animations made by Tataru for doors and wheels.

-Most of my work has been with Cry Engine 2, but I'm now putting a lot of effort into CE3 (3.45 and 3.54) The new 3.5 version has serious problems but I have fixes for them and, overall, I'm a lot more enthusiastic about CE3.
+Most of my work has been with Cry Engine 2, but I'm now putting a lot of effort into the free SDK.
+The new 3.5 version has serious problems but I have fixes for them and, overall, I'm a lot more enthusiastic about CE3.
 There are still many problems to overcome, but I think the first public release for Cry Engine 3 is not too far off.

 This includes the latest code versions and adds the CL-215 water bomber and a dynamic fire system.
 The original release was for CE2/Crysis only, but the new code included in the update is compatible with the CE3 free SDK.